NestorDR/netCore6LearningWPF/LearningWPF/Data/README.md

 Override the OnConfiguring method to configure the database, but you must use a literal string to do so.

 #### Migrations Tools
 To create migrations, apply migrations, and generate code for a model based on an existing database use [Package Manager Console tools](https://docs.microsoft.com/en-us/ef/core/cli/powershell).
+Install it with the following NuGet package
 - Microsoft.EntityFrameworkCore.Tools